awsdocs/aws-powershell-user-guide/README.rst

 aws-powershell-user-guide
 #########################

-This repository contains source content for the official `AWS Tools for Windows Powershell User Guide`_.
+This repository contains source content for the official `AWS Tools for Powershell User Guide`_.

 The guide content is written in reStructuredText_ and built using Sphinx_.
 It relies upon content which is provided in the AWS documentation team's `shared content`_ repository.